wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 ## Diplomatic Skills

-In terms of status and pay Distinguished Engineers are generally on the same level with a director, even though they don’t many direct reports.
-They’re considered executive-tier employees.

 Distinguished Engineers <strong>influence</strong> through logic from experience and research, not positional authority.

 They help to articulate a <strong>clear technical vision</strong>.

-Distinguished Engineers learns, through reading, tutorials, relationships, and videos, new technologies and best practices being used in other organizations.
+Distinguished Engineers learn, through reading, tutorials, relationships, and videos, new technologies and best practices being used in other organizations.

 They can disseminate knowledge (though thoughtful blogs, videos, Slack posts, emails, etc.) to "level up" others.